federicoromeo/Gamified-Marketing-Application/README.md

 ## Technologies
 * MySQL DBMS
 * TomEE JEE application/web server
-* Java servlet and templating (JSP, JSTL or Thymeleaf) for the user interface
+* Java servlet and templating (Thymeleaf) for the user interface
 * EJB (stateless or stateful) for the business objects
 * JPA for object relational mapping and transaction management
 * Triggers and constraints for database-level business constraints and rules.